jaegertracing/documentation/README.md

 ## Diagrams

 Diagrams included in the documentation are created in the shared [Google Slides document][slides], which supports export to SVG.
 If you need to make changes to the diagrams as part of a PR, please copy the diagram into a new slide deck and include a shared link to it in the PR along with the exported SVG file.
-The maintainers will update the master deck with the new version upon merging the PR.
+The maintainers will update the main deck with the new version upon merging the PR.

 ## Publishing new Jaeger version